roeintheglasses/heimdall/README.md

 ## License

-MIT License - see LICENSE file for details

----
+## Use how you like License.

 Built with ❤️ for the over-engineering community.
-Because why use a simple solution when you can build something delightfully complex?